This document will go over the very basics of how to use Bombadillo.

 Bombadillo stores bookmarks, your configuration settings, and hashed certificates for Gemini sites (used for secure connections to those sites).
 None of this information is shared or transmitted at any time.

 If, in your settings, you have an address to a local client certificate; that certificate WILL be sent to Gemini servers upon request.
+Note: Client certificate support has been removed from newer versions of Bombadillo, so this may not apply to you.

 Without exception you, the user, have control of this data.
 It all resides in a file named .bombadillo.ini, which is stored in the directory specified by the setting configlocation (use the command check configlocation if you aren't sure where this is).
 All of this data can be updated and edited from within Bombadillo itself.
 However, you may also edit it directly if the need arises (but be careful).
 You can return to a fresh install state (from a configuration and data standpoint) by deleting this file.

 Given the relative simplicity of gopher, gemini, and finger, especially in comparison to the web, a user should be able to expect that no network requests are ever made that they themselves have not explicitly requested.
 Gemini does support redirects, but a user will always be asked whether or not they want to follow a redirect.
+The one excpetion being where the only difference between the redirect URL and the requested URL is the addition of a / to the end of the URL; that redirect will be automatically followed.

 Following HTTP and HTTPS links is disabled by default.
 If you do enable this functionality, there are some important considerations to make: